recommenders-team/recommenders/SETUP.md

 We provide a script, [generate_conda_file.py](tools/generate_conda_file.py), to generate a conda-environment yaml file which you can use to create the target environment using the Python version 3.6 with all the correct dependencies.

 **NOTE** the `xlearn` package has dependency on `cmake`.
 If one uses the `xlearn` related notebooks or scripts, make sure `cmake` is installed in the system.
-Detailed instructions for installing `cmake` can be found [here](https://vitux.com/how-to-install-cmake-on-ubuntu-18-04/).
-The default version of `cmake` is 3.15.2.
-One can specify a different version by configuring the argument of `CMAKE` in building the Docker image.
+The easiest way to install on Linux is with apt-get: `sudo apt-get install -y build-essential cmake`.
+Detailed instructions for installing `cmake` from source can be found [here](https://cmake.org/install/).

 Assuming the repo is cloned as `Recommenders` in the local system, to install **a default (Python CPU) environment**: